 “We think south Fergus and south Elora provide the best opportunities.”

-And as those lands already have non-agricultural uses, they will be compatible with industrial.
+And because those lands already have non-agricultural uses, they will be compatible with industrial.

 Council received the report for information.